eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_design_topics.md

 # Performance / runtime footprint
+    Status: 🟢
+    Current decisions: A detailed performance report will be provided after release of kuksa.val.v2.
+So far kuksa.val.v2 shows better performance than kuksa.val.v1 and sdv.databroker.v1
+    Description:
 Providers, especially of sensor data, are often setting values in rapid succession over long periods of time.
 Using unary GRPC calls for `Set` operations, is less efficient in terms of throughput when compared to GRPC streams.
 It's also more CPU intensive.

 The current design of `kuksa.val.v1` only provides unary call to set values.
 This represents a pure regression when compared to the databroker API.